 The 13th-century Çarıklı Kilise is named for the footprints marked in the floor, representing the last imprints left by Jesus before he ascended to heaven.
 The four gospel writers are depicted below the central dome; in the arch over the door to the left is the Betrayal by Judas.

 Downhill, the Rahibeler Manastırı was originally several storeys high.
+During the 11th century a small community of nuns resided here.
 All that remain are a large plain dining hall and, up some steps, a small chapel with unremarkable frescoes, but the entire craggy structure is cordoned off due to rock falls now.